Zenwolf/kanso/README.md

 Kanso focuses on encapsulating state and logic, separating them from the UI layer.
 State is maintained in a single place and can be passed into another system for processing or rendering.

-Kanso creates the world: something else can render it.
+Kanso shapes the world: something else can render it into the visible realm.

 ### No Defined UI layer
 Kanso defines no specific UI, allowing you to use any UI technology you like.
 Your UI of choice will need to accept the entire state and use it as it sees fit.
 The UI will need to be able to create actions and dispatch them on the app object using the `App#dispatch` method.